microsoft/ApplicationInsights-OSX/README.md

 In the [Azure portal](https://portal.azure.com), open the application resource that you created to get your instrumentation key.
 You'll see charts showing counts of page views and sessions.
 To see more:

 * Click any chart to see more detail.
 You can [create your own metric pages, set alerts, and filter and segment your data](https://azure.microsoft.com/documentation/articles/app-insights-metrics-explorer/).
-* Click [Search](https://azure.microsoft.com/documentation/articles/app-insights-diagnostic-search/) to see individual trackEvent, trackTrace, trackException and trackPageView messages.
+* Click [Search](https://azure.microsoft.com/documentation/articles/app-insights-diagnostic-search/) to see individual trackEvent, trackTrace, and trackPageView messages.

 <a name="advancedusage"></a>
 ## 7. Advanced Usage